 MIDI show control devices are identified by a device ID.
-To set Titan's device ID go to System mode and select [User Settings], [MIDI].
+To set Titan's device ID go to System mode and select [User Settings], then go to the [Timecode] tab.
 The default setting is 0.

-12.5.4 AUDIO CONTROL (SOUND TO LIGHT)
+13.5.4 AUDIO CONTROL (SOUND TO LIGHT)